Healthcare & Medical

 How Life Insurance Helps

-Key person insurance on lead physicians and specialists
+Key person insurance on lead physicians and specialists whose productivity and patient relationships drive practice revenue generation

-Executive bonus plans for physician retention
+Executive bonus plans for physician retention using tax-advantaged cash value life insurance to supplement competitive compensation packages

 Coverage Planning